nicolelinh/Unimarket/README.md

 ### `npm install --legacy-peer-deps`

-In case 'npm start' does not work and did not properly install the dependencies, run this command.
+In case 'npm start' does not work and did not properly install the dependencies, run this command and then 'npm start'.

 ### `npm test`